emiliacb/challenge-field-validator/docs/goals-and-next-steps.md

 **Quality Checks**

+- Implement more complex visual validations like occlusion, truncation and background color.
 - We could implement a small LLM like Moondream to check the quality of the task responses.
 Being able to run locally with Ollama.

 **Technical**